 Creating Equation iBooks with Book Creator As you probably read from the last post, I haven’t been around for a bit.
 However, the past week (before Christmas break) and these first two days have been pretty exciting to watch my sixth grade students assemble their first iBook on solving One-Step Equations.
 Teaching one-step equations to sixth grade has always been an interesting task, as these problems can usually be solved with mental math.
 You will meet a little bit of resistance as you clearly show how to use inverse operations to isolate the variable and then show a proper check to verify the solution.
-Read that last sentence?
 This time around, instead of notes and practice, they listened to a few short videos created by our math peer tutors and then set about working on creating a 10+ page book on one-step equations.
 With over 130 books being finished, I won’t be able to post a viewing of all of them.
 Tools: halfway into our first year with iPads and these students were content creation kings.

 Materiales para la Creatividad Elementary School iPad Apps Create and publish your own wikis and blogs.
 Use these web services to communicate and collaborate with your friends and coworkers.
 It's easy to edit this page and create new wikis.
 To edit this page, click the Log In (lock) button, log in as a wiki administrator and click the Edit (pencil) button.
 To create a new wiki, log in, then click the Add (+) button and choose New Wiki.
 Content previously available at this address is temporarily available at If you're looking for our iPad wiki content, it's still online at: Calendar | Change Password | Profile Manager 20 iPad Apps To Teach Elementary Reading | TeachThought As anyone with a toddler knows, iPads are addictive for children.
 They seem to have some sort of special radar that lets them know when an iDevice is within their reach, and they’ll do anything they can to get their hands on them.
 Resistance is futile, but instead of lamenting excessive screen time, you can make your child’s iPad addiction a productive one with educational apps, including those that promote early reading.
 With these 20 apps, children can learn how to write letters, improve phonics fluency, and even write their own books.
 ABC PocketPhonics Kids can develop skills in letter sounds, writing, and first words with ABC PocketPhonics.

 Free Math Worksheets Lectoescritura; escritura creativa -Orientacion Andujar Los niños desarrollan mejor la imaginación en el lenguaje cuando se les pide que expresen con sus propias palabras conceptos y pensamientos acerca de cosas que suceden, han sucedido o sucederán.
 Hemos preparado unas actividades para que nuestros alumnos realicen una composición escrita que debe de incluir las imágenes que les presentamos. cuenta-una-historia-a-partir-de-unas-imagenes-1 cuenta-una-historia-a-partir-de-unas-imagenes-2 cuenta-una-historia-a-partir-de-unas-imagenes-3 cuenta-una-historia-a-partir-de-unas-imagenes-4 cuenta-una-historia-a-partir-de-unas-imagenes-5 cuenta-una-historia-a-partir-de-unas-imagenes-6 cuenta-una-historia-a-partir-de-unas-imagenes-7 cuenta-una-historia-a-partir-de-unas-imagenes-8 cuenta-una-historia-a-partir-de-unas-imagenes-9 cuenta-una-historia-a-partir-de-unas-imagenes-10 Con anterioridad presentamos una serie de actividades en las que a partir de un desencadenate, nuestros alumnos tienían que desarrollar una historia.
 Relacionado 22 Octubre, 2010